Human Kinetics Department

 Disab Health and Comm Rehab

 This applied course focuses on clinical research design in the field of disability, health and community rehabilitation.
 Emphasis is placed on implementation science, barriers and facilitators, as well as the social, behavioural and physical characteristics of diverse populations.
-Evidence-based service learning allows students to gain community and rehabilitation experience with vulnerable populations including autism, Down syndrome, intellectual disability, orthopaedic impairment, mental health, deafness, and rare disorders.
+Students participate actively in the evidence-based Motor Activities with ‘X’ (MAX) lab to gain community and rehabilitation applied experience with vulnerable populations including autism, Down syndrome, intellectual disability, orthopaedic impairment, mental health, deafness, and rare disorders.
 Credit granted for only one of HKIN 395 or HKIN 385.
-Three credits.
+Three credits and lab.

 Research Methods

 An overview of the scientific method of problem solving.
 The course covers problem identification, hypothesis testing, data collection, and analysis of research findings.
 A detailed examination of experimental design assists the student in conducting research, writing the proposal and the report, and critically analyzing published literature.
 Restricted to upper year students; required for third-year honours students.
+Students can take 396 or 397; not both.
 Three credits.

 Qualitative Research Methods

 An overview of qualitative research methodologies, including the major theories, methods, and approaches (i.e. case studies, content analysis, interviews, observations, and ethnography).
 Problem identification, literature review analysis, research design, theoretical and empirical analysis, and dissemination are the major focus of this course.
 Practical experience will be included.
 Restricted to upper year students; required for third-year honours students.
+Students can take 397 or 396; not both.
 Three credits.

 Control of Human Movement